 Any contract or subcontract funded by this Agreement must contain the applicable provisions outlined in Appendix II to 2 C.F.R.
 Part 200.
-It is the responsibility of the sub-recipient to include the required provisions.
-The Division provides the following list of sample provisions that may be required:
+It is the responsibility of the Sub-Recipient to include the required provisions.

+The Division provides the following list of provisions that may be required depending upon the type of contract or subcontract being funded by this Agreement:

-OMB Guidance Pt.
-200, App.
-II
+OMB GUIDANCE PT.
+200, APP.
+II: